jaygould/nextjs-typescript-jwt-boilerplate/readme.md

 * Update the `DB_NAME`, `DB_USER`, `DB_PASSWORD`, and `DB_HOST` variables to your own

 If you'd rather not use Postgres, you could easily swap it out for MySQL, MSSQL or MariaDB.
 That's one of the advantages of Sequelize :).
 Just go to `api/db/config.ts` and update the `dialect` property from `postgres` to any database from the [Sequelize docs](http://docs.sequelizejs.com/manual/getting-started.html).

+## Running the project

+In dev and production, the front end is set to run on port :3000, and the back end on :1138, but you can change these in the `server.ts` files.
+In dev mode, both projects watch for changes and refresh automatically.

+### Running locally for development

+To run the Next.js app locally:

+`cd client && npm run dev`

+Run the Node API locally:

+`cd api && npm run dev`

+### Running in production

+To run the Next.js app in production:

+`cd client && npm run start`

+Run the Node API in production:

+`cd api && npm run prod`

+## Authentication with JWT

+As the app is server side rendered using Next.js, we get the benefit of having routes protected against unauthorized users in a different way than a normal React application.
+In the case of a simple React app using Create React App, the whole app is sent down to the browser at the first request.
+On the other hand, Next provides automatic code splitting and can protect logged-in routes from being accessed by users with invalid JWT's.

+The code for this is in `client/ui/pages/_app.tsx` and leverages the power of Next's `getInitialProps()` lifecycle method to verify the user whether they are on the client or the server side.
+This is possible because `getInitialProps()` is executed on the client and server side.

+This `client/ui/pages/_app.tsx` file is key to structuring which pages are restricted to registered users.

+**TODO: create a config section to handle routing in order to tidy up and automate the `_app.tsx` page.**

+## Testing

+Jest is installed on both front and back end of the project.
+The front end uses Enzyme alongside Jest to test the rendering of the React components, as well as using Jest to test some of the service functions.
+The back end uses Jest to unit test some of the main auth functions on the server.
+They have separate config files and tests as the environments differ slightly.

+To run tests in both parts of the project, just `cd` to the relevant directory and run `npm run test`.